drake1701/addons/AddOns/Rematch/readme.txt

 - When you target Aki the Chosen, bring up the Rematch window and hit Save, you can save in her name the pets you have out.
 - When you return to Aki another day, you can target her, bring up the window and it will offer you those saved pets to load.

-Note: Some parts of the addon description below have been udpated.
-They're worth a read if you want more details.
-Especially regarding leveling pets/queue/preferences and future plans.

 How to Use

 You can summon the Rematch window several ways: